aharnishp/tomasulo-simulator/README.md

 # Tomasulo Simulator
-is a python script that can simulate operations taking place at CPU level.
+is a python script that simulates instruction level parallelism in the CPU, while maintaining correctness.

+Project as a part of course on High Speed Computer Architecture.

 #### What steps included?
 In brief, these are the steps: